 Child care is provided year round

 religious education program

 To provide developmentally appropriate

-a sense of wonder and awe; encourage trust
+sense of wonder and awe; encourage trust in

-in one's own capacity; find truth and meaning
+one's own capacity; find truth and meaning in the

-the importance of all life, of peace,
+the importance of all life, of peace, equality,

 Congregation of Glens Falls